National Pension Scheme (NPS)

 Each of these asset classes are different in terms of different risks and rewards.
 Please refer to the below table.

-If you decide to invest in NPS, you get the flexibility to decide the allocation of your funds.
-It means, you get to decide how much percentage of your invested amount goes to which asset class (mentioned above): E, C, G and A. However, with Active choice there is an upper cap on the percentage allocated to some of the asset classes.
+If you decide to invest in National Pension Scheme, you get the flexibility to decide the allocation of your funds.
+It means you get to decide what percentage of your invested amount goes to which asset class (mentioned above): E, C, G and A. However, some of these asset classes have upper cap on the percentage allocated to them.

 If you don’t want to manage your allocation by yourself, you get another option of Auto-choice too.
 If you select this option, and provide your, the allocation to different asset classes is decided based on your age and your investment profile (Aggressive, Conservative or moderate) provided by you